alan-turing-institute/census2021-backbrief/deliverables/report.md

 Review of Current Work
 ========

 ONS have begun to improve upon the methods used for record linkage between the 2011 census and CCS.
-Based on the improvements so far, ONS predict that in 2021, 91% of people records, and 95% of household records can be matched automatically (compared with 70% and 60% respectively in 2011).
+Based on the improvements so far (as of November 2019), ONS predict that in 2021, 91% of people records, and 95% of household records can be matched automatically (compared with 70% and 60% respectively in 2011).
 In this section of the document, the key improvements to the methodology that resulted in this performance increase will be detailed.

 Improvements in Census to CCS Record Linkage
 --------